srid/rust-nix-template/README.md

 ## Adapting this template

-Change `name` in Cargo.toml and flake.nix.
+- Change `name` in Cargo.toml and flake.nix.
 Also change `description` in flake.nix.
+- There are two CI workflows, and one of them uses Nix which is slower than the other based on rustup.
+Pick one or the other depending on your trade-offs.

 ## Development (Flakes)